magento/devdocs/guides/v2.3/graphql/develop/resolvers.md

 A resolver performs GraphQL request processing.
 In general, it is responsible for constructing a query, fetching data and performing any calculations, then transforming the fetched and calculated data into a GraphQL array format.
 Finally, it returns the results wrapped by a callable function.

-A GraphQL request is represented by the following arguments to processed by a resolver:
+A GraphQL request is represented by the following arguments, which will be processed by a resolver:

 Field | Type | Description
 --- | --- | ---